yekaizhou/duet/README.md

 # Duet

-Duet is an algorithm for SNP-assisted SV calling and phasing from low-depth Oxford Nanopore sequencing.
+Duet is an algorithm for SNP-assisted phased SV detection from low-depth Oxford Nanopore sequencing.
 After SV and SNP calling of the input, the algorithm will select and extract marks from these variants, to calculate some newly-designed parameters (read weight) for each SV candidate.
 Haplotype characterization based on these novel signatures is tested to be highly fast and accurate.

 Below is the graphical abstract of Duet.